How to switch from Avalara

 INTRODUCTION AND EXPECTATIONS

-Switching from Avalara to TaxCloud can feel like untangling years of sales tax processes and essential systems, especially if you’ve never changed providers before.
+Switching from Avalara to TaxCloud can feel like untangling years of sales tax processes and systems, especially if you’ve never changed providers before.
 It’s a process that requires clarity, planning, and careful coordination.

 Fortunately, you don’t have to make the switch alone!